 The Overloon Oorlogsmuseum in Liberty Park near Eindhoven and Nijmegen with its collection of military vehicles is the largest war museum in The Netherlands.

 The Overloon Oorlogsmuseum is the largest war museum in The Netherlands.
-The museum is situated in Liberty Park where the largest tank battle in Dutch history took place during the Second World War just miles from the German border.
+The museum is in Liberty Park where the largest tank battle in Dutch history took place during the Second World War just miles from the German border.
 The complex includes the National War and Resistance Museum as well as the Marshall Museum with its vast collection of more than 200 historic military vehicles.

 The Overloon Oorlogsmuseum in Liberty Park

 The Oorlogsmuseum Overloon is an enormous war museum in a large park in the small town Overloon in North Brabant in the far east of The Netherlands.
-It is a huge museum with comprehensive coverage on the Second World War in The Netherlands while its collection of over 200 military vehicles makes it one of the largest of its kind in Europe.
+It is a huge museum with comprehensive coverage of the Second World War in The Netherlands while its collection of over 200 military vehicles makes it one of the largest of its kind in Europe.

 The museum is in Liberty Park, a large woodland park that saw action at the start of the Second World War when Germany invaded The Netherlands and again more spectacularly in 1944.
 The Battle of Overloon (September 30 to October 18, 1944) was the largest tank battle ever on Dutch soil and due to its ferocity is also referred to as the Second Battle of Caen.